-Mr. Rogers is an observer on the board of directors of Russell Investments Group, Ltd., a strategic partner of HLA.
-He also serves as Chairman of the advisory board of HarvardX, the online learning initiative of Harvard University.
-Mr. Rogers also serves on the board of the Institute of International Education, where he is the Chairman of its investment committee, the board of Bessemer Securities Corporation and the board of managers of Bessemer Securities LLC.
+Mr. Rogers is an observer on the boards of directors of Russell Investments Group, Ltd. and iCapital Network, each a strategic partner of HLA.
+He also serves as Chairman of the advisory board of Harvard Online, the online learning initiative of Harvard University.
+Mr. Rogers is the Chairman of the investment committee, Vice Chairman of the executive committee and Treasurer of the Institute of International Education.
+He also serves on the board of Bessemer Securities Corporation and the board of managers of Bessemer Securities LLC.
 He previously served on the boards of the Metropolitan Opera, the Green Vale School and the Peoples' Symphony Concerts.
 As of May 2018, Mr. Rogers stepped down as a director of Acadia Healthcare (Nasdaq: ACHC).